hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 [4:03:46](#0tP0k7yrzr810e-DJt42w-QCjLyOlKcqEDvj_hO1Q1s) <toomasv>:
-Gosh, I don't know what the `with []` is doing in first example Ì†ΩÌ∏≥  I probably tried first to give offset to the new button with `with [offset: ...]` but it didn't work.
+Gosh, I don't know what the `with []` is doing in first example üò≥  I probably tried first to give offset to the new button with `with [offset: ...]` but it didn't work.

 [19:47:14](#MwPjatK_Tb1WtmO3HEygFR10JBlgzrnXX0PhqaaEZwE) <toomasv>:
 @GiuseppeChillemi A [toy](https://gist.github.com/toomasv/5fc2e81d4f0e1a507ac277a151ecd989) to play with :).